The Farmed Salmon Fad

 Overall, Wild Salmon is better for the environment and for your own health.
 Lower levels of PCB’s, more essential nutrients and less damage to the marine ecosystem are just a few of the benefits Wild Salmon offer.
 This is why I stand by my viewpoint that while farmed fish are a part of the world’s diet, they don’t have to be a part of my menu.
 And again, I think the strongest argument for eating Wild Salmon is the simplest: it just tastes better!

 At Duke’s we only serve 100 percent sustainable seafood, including Wild Alaskan Salmon.
-Book a reservation at one of our six locations and taste the difference for yourself.
+Book a reservation at one of our seven locations and taste the difference for yourself.